slimbootloader/slimbootloader/README.md

 License
 -------
-Slim Boootloader is released under the terms of the BSD license.
+Slim Bootloader is released under the terms of the BSD license.
 Please see the `LICENSE` file for the full terms of the license.